insin/newforms/docs/forms.rst

    .. js:attribute:: form.isBound

-      Determines if this form has been give input data which can be validated.
+      Determines if this form has been given input data which can be validated.

       ``true`` if the form was instantiated with ``kwargs.data`` or ``kwargs.files``.